jeremyButtler/freezeTB/README.md

 ### Hard way

 The harder GUI is the TclTk GUI.
-I have had problems with Rscript not working.
-This means that you will not get the graphs on windows.

 1. You will need to install Magic splat (TclTk for windows)